Developer Guide

 reg1,targ1,edgeweight

-where the first line are the column names, and the subsequent lines contain the edges predicted by the network.
-The Gene1 column should contain regulators, the Gene2 column the targets, and EdgeWeight column the absolute value of the weight predicted for edge (regulator,target).
-Note that in cases where the algorithm requires that you run the GRN inference on each trajectory separately, a single output network is obtained by finding the maximum score for a given edge across the GRNs computed for each individual trajectory.
-Please ensure that all of the above three functions in your script accept arguments of type BLRun.runner.Runner.
+where the first line contains the column names, and the subsequent lines contain the edges predicted by the network.
+The Gene1 column should contain regulators, Gene2 the targets, and EdgeWeight the absolute value of the weight predicted for edge (regulator, target).
+Each method must accept only self as its argument, matching the abstract method signatures defined in BLRun.runner.Runner.
 The <algorithm-name>Runner.py script must then be placed under the BLRun/ folder in BEELINE.

 algorithms: